petaverse-cloud/pv-docs-site/docs/devices/2-network-bluetooth/1_network-bluetooth.md

 + Seamless Data Transfer:

-   Network connectivity allows for seamless data synchronization between your Wagguracy PHAST 1 and the app, providing accurate and current information.
+   Network connectivity allows for seamless data synchronization between your WAGGURACY PHAST 1 and the app, providing accurate and current information.

 + Enhanced Safety: